 Some of Olivia's interests are learning more about neurodiversity affirming practices, creating educational resources, and telehealth.
 During the Covid-19 pandemic, she discovered her interest in telehealth by actively sharing telehealth related resources to educators around the world.

 Daniela has worked with neurodivergent toddlers, children, and teens since 2013.
-She is currently completing her master's degree in Special Education at The University of British Columbia.
-Daniela is a registered autism service provider (Category B) in B.C. and a certified Sibshop faciliator.
+She completed her master's degree in Special Education at The University of British Columbia.
+Daniela is a registered autism service provider (Category A) in B.C. and a certified Sibshop faciliator.

-Daniela is passionate about promoting Science, Technology, Engineering, and Mathematics (STEM) instruction by incorporating the interests and strengths of neurodivergent (autism and ADHD) individuals to learn essential STEM skills.
+Daniela is passionate about promoting Science, Technology, Engineering, and Mathematics (STEM) instruction by incorporating the interests + strengths of neurodivergent individuals to learn essential STEM skills.
 Daniela strives to help neurodivergent individuals discover their passions within STEM, which may potentially lead to a vocation that they will enjoy and find meaning in pursuing.

 Daniela is also passionate about providing support to the whole family, particularly, supporting siblings and fostering positive sibling relationships.
-As an adult sibling of a neurodivergent individual herself, Daniela believes that educating and supporting siblings is just as important as educating and supporting neurodivergent individuals and their parents.
+As an adult sibling of a neurodivergent individual herself, Daniela believes that supporting siblings is just as important as supporting neurodivergent individuals and their parents.

 Olivia and Daniela met in 2016 while attending their undergraduate program at Capilano University.
 They instantly clicked, since then have pursued their careers in special education together.
 They eventually graduated and attended different graduate programs, but they both stayed connected and shared the same values and insights.